 As far as advanced customizations go, both Teachable and Kajabi allow you to modify the theme code to add a more personalized touch to it.

-Kajabi is better for creators who want a front-facing website for their brand and a back-end site for their courses.
+Kajabi is better for creators who want their own website.
+More specifically, a front-facing website for their brand and a back-end site for their courses.

 Teachable can only create sites for courses, while Kajabi offers better website themes and design customizations for front-end and course websites.